of all UWS students in work and/or study 6 months after graduating - HESA performance indicator 2016/17

 Don’t worry if your qualifications are not listed here, we take a range of factors into account when assessing your application and are happy to consider other alternative combinations of qualifications and experience.

-SQA HND / BTEC Level 5 HND: HND Networking (with programming modules) or HND Cyber Security or HND Computer Science (with networking modules); for SQA HND with Grade A in Graded Unit
+SQA HND / BTEC Level 5 HND: Networking (with programming modules) or Cyber Security or HND Computer Science (with networking modules) (for SQA HNDs with Grade B in Graded Unit)

 English Language Requirements